Frequently Asked Questions

 What classes do you offer in summer?

-At this time, Basic Design ( ART 115), Basic Drawing (ART 131), and Graphic design Literacy ( ART207) are offered in the summer in addition to our required general education classes.
+At this time, the Art program offers Basic Design (ART 115) and Basic Drawing (ART 131), while Visual Communications offers Graphic design Literacy (ART207; online) and Photography 1 (ART265) are offered in the summer in addition to many of our required general education classes.

 Do I need a computer at home?